 - No professional relationship has been established between you and any of the V.I.A. providers.

 - This service is not used for crises.
 If you are in crisis or this is an emergency, please call 911, or refer to the list of resources provided below*.

-- No internet transmissions are entirely secure although we attempt to maintain confidentiality (i.e., will not share information w/o your consent unless required by law).
+- No internet transmissions are entirely secure although we attempt to maintain confidentiality (i.e., will not share information without your consent unless required by law).

 *If you are currently feeling in crisis and need to speak with a provider within a few minutes in order to remain safe, we encourage you to use the resources listed at the bottom of this page to speak with a supportive person more quickly.
 V.I.A. providers are not available at all hours and cannot provide crisis care.

-If you or a loved one is in immediate danger, call 911.
+If you or a loved one is in immediate danger, call 911 or a mobile crisis team.
+For San Francisco, call (415) 970-4000 for the Mobile Crisis Team or (415) 206-8125 for Psychiatric Emergency Services.
 As suggested by the National Alliance on Mental Illness, notify the operator that it is a psychiatric emergency and ask for an officer trained in crisis intervention.